Sunday, 28 April 2013

 Bagnall Hall, as depicted in a photograph published in 1904.

-William’s son William died unmarried in 1710 and he bequeathed Bagnall to his brother Edward, who was succeeded in turn by his son William (1702-75), grandson Richard (1739-1811) and great-grandson William (1772-1829).
+William’s son William died unmarried in 1710 and he bequeathed Bagnall to his brother Edward, who was succeeded in turn by his son William (1702-75), grandson Richard (1739-1811) and great-grandson William (1772-1829), who sold it.
 William Adams also leased Fenton Hall, but this seems to have been given up after his widow’s death and was demolished in 1847.

 His son William Adams (1798-1865), perhaps the most distinguished potter the family produced, lived at Greenfield Hall, Tunstall (acquired through his marriage to Jane, daughter and heir of Jesse Breeze) and purchased Newfield Hall, Tunstall from Sir Smith Child bt. in 1858.
 His son, William Adams (1833-1905) inherited both properties and also acquired Moreton House, Wolstanton (Staffs).
 Greenfield Hall passed to his eldest son, William Adams (1868-1952) but was demolished shortly before 1908 for coal mining; William lived thereafter at Oaklands, Barlaston (Staffs).
 Moreton House was inherited by a younger son, Percy Walter Lewis Adams (1875-1952), who later acquired Woore Manor (Shropshire).
 William’s son, William Anthony Adams (b.
 1909) lived at Lea Head Manor, Aston (Salop) and Crawford, Oulton Cross, Stone (Staffs) in 1969.
 Percy’s son, Joscelin Francis Whieldon Adams (b.
 1919) then lived at Coombe House, Uley (Glos).